connor-a-casey/connor-a-casey.github.io/content/post/qce-25/index.md

 ---
 title: Paper Accepted to QCE ’25
-summary: Our tensor-network time-crystal research is headed to Albuquerque!
+summary: Our tensor-network time-crystal paper is headed to Albuquerque!
 date: 2025-07-25
 authors:
   - admin